 Non-Current Secondary Students

-You are not currently enrolled in secondary school.
-You self-identify as of Indigenous ancestry and have not followed a traditional academic path towards post-secondary education.
+You are not currently enrolled in an Ontario secondary school.
+You self-identify as of Indigenous ancestry and have not followed a traditional academic path toward post-secondary education.
 You may be a mature student, or a student who has experienced extenuating circumstances you feel impacted your academic success over the course of your academic history.

 Indigenous Diploma Applicant

-Students applying to an Indigenous Diploma Program must submit an online application through the Ontario Universities' Application Centre (OUAC) or via Trent's Direct Application form.
+Current Ontario secondary students applying to an Indigenous Diploma Program must submit an online application through the Ontario Universities' Application Centre (OUAC).
+Applicants who are not currently attending an Ontario secondary school can apply using Trent's Direct Application form.
 In either case, before applying, please contact our Indigenous Enrolment Advisor to activate application support.
 All diploma applicants are required to contact the Indigenous Enrolment Advisor to schedule an intake interview to connect with Indigenous Student Support Services.